-The environmental understanding features like coordinates, spatial sound, and spatial mapping provide the necessary capabilities for mixing reality.
+Environmental understanding features, such as coordinates, spatial sound, and spatial mapping provide the necessary capabilities for mixing reality.
 Spatial mapping is unique to HoloLens, and enables holograms to interact with both the user and the physical world around them.
 Coordinate systems allow the user's movement to affect movement in the digital world.

-Holograms are made of light and sound, which rely on rendering.
-Understanding the experience of placement and persistence, as demonstrated in the Windows Mixed Reality home (sometimes called the "shell") is a great way ground yourself in the user experience.
+Holograms are made of light and sound that rely on rendering.
+Understanding the experience of placement and persistence, as demonstrated in the Windows Mixed Reality home, also known as the the "shell", is a great way to ground yourself in the user experience.

 The tools you use will depend on the style of app you want to build.

-- Apps with a 2D view leverage tools for building Universal Windows Platform apps suited for environments like Windows Phone, PC, and tablets.
-These apps are experienced as 2D projections placed in the Windows Mixed Reality home, and can work across multiple device types (including phone and PC).
+- Apps with a 2D view leverage tools for building UWP applications suited for environments like Windows Phone, PC, and tablets.
+These applications are experienced as 2D projections placed in the Windows Mixed Reality home, and work across multiple device types, including phone and PC.

-- Immersive and holographic apps need tools designed to take advantage of the Windows Mixed Reality APIs.
-We recommend using Unity to build mixed reality apps.
+- Immersive and holographic applications require tools designed to take advantage of Windows Mixed Reality APIs.
+We recommend using Unity to build your mixed reality applications.
 Developers interested in building their own engine can use DirectX and other Windows APIs.